theo-armour/ucsf2/pages/the-status-of-illness-in-the-age-of-social-networks.md

 > its presence in time and space, its unique existence at the place where it happens to be.

-Similarly the meds, the treatments, the procuders may be the same, but each illness has its own vemu and circumstance
+Similarly the meds, the treatments, the procedurws may be the same, but each illness has its own venue and circumstance

-We can grow the diseased tissue on a Petri dish, and do stuff we can do wuth the in situ disease
+We can grow the diseased tissue on a Petri dish, and do stuff we can do with the in situ disease

 Fun question: What is the 'aura' of an illness - a cancer in particular?

-reproduction creates plurality and transmittablity
+reproduction creates plurality and transmission

-Illness ditto but less control over transmittability
+Illness ditto but less control over transmission

+The vaccine as a reproduction without aura.

 ## Part III